smatechnologies/opcon-basic-training/docs/Unit 3 Lab A.md

 You can reference Unit 3 - Exercise 4 to assign Departmental Function Privileges.
 :::

-*	Logout of the Enterprise Manager.
+*	Logout of the Solution Manager.
 *	Login with **Congo Management**.
-*	Verify the user can see the schedules and jobs in Matrix view.
+*	Verify the user can see the schedules and jobs in Process view.

 :::note
 *	Attempt to make changes to the jobs.